tedharrison-rpc/reference-style-guidance/draft1.md

 **Note:**

-For journal articles with volume and issue numbers use the following style:
+For journal articles with volume and issue numbers we recommend using the following style:

 Volume 1 = vol. 1

 Issue 1 = no. 1

-If you wish to use another reference style please let the RPC know.

 ### Conference Papers